How To Jump Start A Car?

 1. Safety First: Ensure you are in a safe area with enough space to push the car.

-2. Turn on the Ignition: Insert the key and turn it to the “on” position.
+2. Turn on the Ignition: Insert the key into the “on” position.

 3. Engage the Clutch: Depress the clutch pedal and shift into second gear.